shufanhe/MyRecipe/docs/iteration_report_5.md

    - Notifications for users when someone likes/reviews their recipe
 2. Khanh:
    -  Allowing users to see eachothers' profile.
 When the user see the recipe, they can see who created it and go to that person's profile
-   -  Made changes to verification process for registration so that users can no longer login when their accounts is not verified
-   -  When users forget to verify their accounts, they can register again to verify their account
+   -  Updated verfication process when users create an account.
+They need to provide verification code when registering, but if they do not, they can still try registering again.
+Originally, it was not allowing users to do that because it would register account even if the code was not provided and user cannot go back to verification page to provide the code.
-   -  Made changes so that the author of the recipe cannot save their own recipes
+   -  Made changes so that the author of the recipe cannot save their own recipes.
 3. Diana:
    - No tasks completed, still in progress.